 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-College Factual ranked Belmont as #249 out of 2,576 colleges and universities in the country on its 2022 Best Colleges list.
+According to College Factual's 2023 analysis, Belmont is ranked #150 out of 2,241 schools in the nation that were analyzed for overall quality.
 This puts it in the top 10% of all schools in the nation.
-This is an improvement over the previous year, when Belmont held the #324 spot on the Best Overall Colleges list.
+This is an improvement over the previous year, when Belmont held the #249 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Belmont?